Founder & President Emphasizes Bipartisan Collaboration & Health Care Disparities

 March 2, 2017

-Washington, DC - The Military Health Project and Foundation (MHPF) Founder and President Jacob Angel attended the Conservative Political Action Conference (CPAC) as a panelist and speaker.
+Washington, DC - The Military Health Project and Foundation (MHPF) Founder and President Jacob Angel attended the Conservative Political Action Conference (CPAC).
 His remarks focused on collaboration as the Trump Administration and Congress begin to outline their policy initiatives.
-It is in the interest of the veterans and military community that Angel, chose to focus his remarks on bipartisanship at what is considered the largest conservative convening in the the country.
+It is in the interest of the veterans and military community that Angel, chose to focus on bipartisanship at what is considered the largest conservative convening in the the country.

-"Protection of vital resources for the most vulnerable communities is our first responsibility as Americans...the disabled, the elderly, our children and our veterans deserve these life lines...health care is the right of every American not a privilege" Angel said as he concluded his remarks during one of the final days of the conference.
+"Protection of vital resources for the most vulnerable communities is our first responsibility as Americans...the disabled, the elderly, our children and our veterans deserve these life lines...health care is the right of every American not a privilege" Angel said during one of the final days of the conference.

 While on Capitol Hill later that week, Angel continued to push the issue of health care disparity among the veterans and military community in addition to the greater gap existing among the public.
 MHPF is a bipartisan organization and has developed a policy agenda focussed on two primary areas of health care.
 The first is mental health services and programs, working on bills such as the Excellence in Mental Health Act and the Jacob Sexton Military Suicide Prevention Act.